69th Covering Brigade (Russia): Service in the Russian Ground Forces

 On 4 February 1993, the division was converted into the 173rd Mobile Covering Brigade.
 In December, the 155th Motor Rifle Regiment was split into the separate mobile battalions: the 229th, 231st, and 308th.
 On 12 May 1997, the brigade became the 128th Machine-Gun Artillery Division again.
 On 1 June 2009, the division was downsized into a brigade as part of the 2008 Russian military reform.
 The 69th Covering Brigade's mission is to provide protection for the Chinese border of the Jewish Autonomous Oblast.
 At some point after 2009, it received the honorific "Amur Cossack."
 In January 2017, its commander, Colonel Marat Gadzhibalayev, was sentenced to four years in a general regime Corrective labor colony on charges of abusing his powers, forgery, and taking bribes.

+There are indications that the brigade has been committed to action as part of the Russian invasion of Ukraine.